Annual Ryegrass vs Perennial Ryegrass – The Main Differences

 Annual ryegrass is planted all over the world on its own or blended with several grass seed mixtures.
 This cool-season grass boasts unmatched adaptability to many soils and climates.

-This coupled with quick germination, and outstanding grow rates make it a terrific grass type in establishing thousands of lawns and pastures in all, but the hottest of planting regions.
+This coupled with quick germination, and outstanding growth rates make it a terrific grass type for establishing thousands of lawns and pastures in all, but the hottest of planting regions.

 Annual Ryegrass Key Benefits

-• Erosion control – annual ryegrass has a superior soil-holding root system, and establishes fast even in rocky, poor or wet soils.
-And once established, it provides great tolerance from flooding, making it a great choice for grass waterways, field strips or exposed areas.
+• Erosion control – annual ryegrass has a superior soil-holding root system and establishes fast even in rocky, poor, or wet soils.
+Once established, it provides great tolerance from flooding, making it a great choice for grass waterways, field strips, or exposed areas.

 When Should You Use Annual Ryegrass?

 Annual ryegrass proves extremely handy when used as a fill-in grass planted in slower-growing permanent lawns.
-It works well for short term seasonal use in planting zones that reach below the transition zone and makes a great fil in to create green grass on new grass areas.
+It works well for short-term seasonal use in planting zones that reach below the transition zone and makes a great fill-in to create green grass on new grass areas.

-This quick-growing, non-spreading bunch grass does a super job at holding soil, and effectively outcompetes weeds.
-If you want to build soil structure in vineyards, orchards, and other croplands in an effort to enhance water-holding capacity, water filtration or irrigation efficiency, then consider annual ryegrass.
+This quick-growing, non-spreading bunch grass does a super job at holding soil and effectively outcompetes weeds.
+If you want to build soil structure in vineyards, orchards, and other croplands to enhance water-holding capacity, water filtration, or irrigation efficiency, then consider annual ryegrass.

 Adding to this annual ryegrass can also decrease disease, reduce soil splash on solanaceous crops and small fruit crops, and increase forage quality.
 Annual ryegrass can also be overseeded readily into soybeans, corn, and other high-value crops.